Skip to main content

 Legal protections — know these even if you never use them

 Quick rundown because these matter and most people don't know the details.
 The Maternity Benefit Amendment Act of 2017 gives 26 weeks of paid leave for the first two children, 12 weeks after that.
 Companies with 50+ employees must provide creche facilities.
-Compliance is patchy, especially at smaller firms, but knowing the law gives you leverage.
+Compliance is patchy, especially at smaller firms, but knowing the law gives you use.

 The POSH Act covers sexual harassment at the workplace — and "workplace" includes client sites, offsite events, and even WhatsApp groups.
 Every organisation with 10+ employees must have an Internal Complaints Committee, headed by a woman, with at least half female members.
 Complaints need to be filed within three months.
 I'm not sure how well these provisions actually work in practice at most companies — I've heard mixed things — but knowing they exist is itself a form of protection.